- What's New

 The Little Black Book (of youth resources)

-The Little Black Book is an easy to use resource guide for youth in the Surrey, Langley, Delta and White Rock area.
-It provides teens, ages 13 – 18 years of age, with helpful information about a variety of services including health, violence prevention, education, counseling, recreation and more.
+The Little Black Book is an easy to use resource guide for youth in the Surrey, Langley, Delta, White Rock and Maple Ridge areas.
+It provides teenaged youth with helpful information about a variety of services including health, violence prevention, education, counselling, recreation and more.

 Visit the Little Black Book website at: www.youthblackbook.com

-Enquiries about The Little Black Book, can be directed to Rose Wilson.
+Enquiries about The Little Black Book, can be directed to Saskia Epp.